Basic concepts and terminology (for Experienced)

-VSAM constructs implemented some essential concepts and terms.
-Before learning more about VSAM, it is good to know these concepts and terms.
+While developing VSAM, the designing team defined some basic important concepts and terms.
+Before learning more about VSAM, knowing about these concepts and terms will be helpful.
 Those are -

 - Control Interval